-After being abused by someone you thought you could trust, you might have a difficult time trusting your judgement.
+After being abused by someone you thought you could trust, you might have difficulty trusting your judgement.
 I often hear people say, “How could I have been so stupid?”
-One of the reasons that people find it so difficult to trust their judgement after an abusive relationship is because they were groomed for the abuse.
+One reason people find it so difficult to trust their judgment after an abusive relationship is that they were groomed for the abuse.

 Because of the past trauma from the abuse, it might feel unsafe to allow yourself to be vulnerable with a new romantic partner.

-The anxiety you feel about being betrayed again might lead you to push away people who are safe and secure.
+The anxiety you feel about being betrayed again might lead you to push away safe and secure people.
 Here are some tips on how to feel safe without pushing your new partner away.

 1. Set boundaries

-If you have decided that your partner is safe, communicate about your past experience.
+If you have decided that your partner is safe, communicate about your experience.
 Let them know what happened.
-For example, if you were cheated on or lied too, you might feel sensitive around betrayal.
+For example, if you were cheated on or lied to, you might feel sensitive around betrayal.
 You might be looking for red flags that this will happen again.
 When you begin to feel anxious about this, tell your partner.
-If your partner is safe, they will be patient as long as you do not accuse or blame them of things that they have not done.
+If your partner is safe, they will be patient as long as you do not accuse or blame them for things that they have not done.
 Some people who have been abused might overcompensate out of fear and lash out.
-I have often heard people say I lash out so that I protect myself from being rejected or hurt again.
+I have often heard people say I lash out to protect myself from being rejected or hurt again.
 This only poisons the relationship and hurts your partner.

 3. Do not compare

 Do not compare your current partner to your ex – our current partner will be insulted.
 It is not fair to assume that they will hurt because you were hurt in the past.
 It is also offensive to say things like my ex was more loving, affectionate, better looking or gave me more gifts.

 4. Introduce them to your friends and family